 Interesting facts about the Norwegian Fjord

 - Not much is known about the Norwegian Fjord’s exact origins, although it is thought to be a close relative of the ancient Przewalski Horse.

 - Most horses display primitive markings that include a dark dorsal stripe running from their poll to their dock, zebra stripes on their lower legs, and often a lighter-colored belly and muzzle.

 - The coat of a Norwegian Fjord consists of three layers that help to keep them warm and dry during the extreme Scandinavian winters.

 Want to know more?
-Check out the Fjord Horse International website.
+Check out the recent article I wrote on the Norwegian Fjord.

 Height: There is no lower limit although they will rarely be smaller than 12.2hh (50 inches), most ponies stand at around 13.2hh (54 inches) but the upper limit is 14hh (56 inches).